ab5w/Curriculum-vitae/craig-parker-cv.md

 * Creation of puppet manifests and modules for the post deployment configuration and management of hypervisors, cPanel servers (both customer servers and shared hosting servers) and complex hosting customers.
 * Standardisation and automated installation of backups on all managed cPanel servers.
 * Creation of PHP classes and scripts used for the day to day management and automation of systems and infrastructure.
+* Developed tools to allow the management of virtual servers (suspend,power state,resize) from within the servers racktables page.

 #### Key skills